-- 4. A member who is not a relevant intermediary, is entitled to appoint one or two proxies to attend and vote at the AGM. - 5.
+- 5. A member who is not a relevant intermediary, is entitled to appoint one or two proxies to attend and vote at the AGM.
+Where a member who is not a relevant intermediary appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 6.
 A member who is a relevant intermediary, is entitled to appoint more than two proxies to attend and vote at the Meeting, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.

-"Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967.
+Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of Shares in relation to which each proxy has been appointed. - "Relevant intermediary" has the meaning ascribed to it in Section 181 of the Companies Act 1967. - 7.
+A proxy need not be a member of the Company.

-- 6. A proxy need not be a Member of the Company. - 7.
-The instrument appointing a proxy or proxies ("Proxy Form") must be submitted to the Company not less than forty-eight (48) hours before the time appointed for holding the Meeting in the following manner: - (a) by depositing a hard copy by post at the registered office of the Company at 63 Hillview Avenue #08-01 Lam Soon Industrial Building Singapore 669569; or - (b) by sending a scanned PDF copy by email to agm_egm@asianmicro.com.sg, in either case, no later than 10.00 a.m. on 18 October 2023 ("Proxy Deadline").
+- 8. The completed and signed Proxy Form must be submitted to the Company in the following manner: - (a) by post or by depositing a physical copy at the registered office of the Company at 63 Hillview Avenue #08-01 Lam Soon Industrial Building Singapore 669569; or - (b) by sending a scanned PDF copy by email to agm\egm@asianmicro.com.sg, in either case, no later than 10.00 a.m. on 27 October 2024 ("Proxy Deadline"), being not less than seventy-two (72) hours before the time appointed for the AGM.